Nektarios1667/Apricot/README.md

 - OOP with constructors and methods
 - Constants and strong typing
+- Custom types
 - Pointers
 - Try-catch exception handling
 - Looping and conditionals
 - Functions
 - Simple library system

+## Setup
+1. Download the [source code](https://github.com/Nektarios1667/Apricot) from GitHub
+2. Go to the directory of the code and run `pyinstaller --onefile Apricot.py`
+3. The executable will be outputed in the `dist` directory
+4. It can now be moved to any location

 ## Syntax Example
 ```